 Reality: Everything depends on how to balance them and with perfect time management.

-Description: People usually thinks that once you got a job then there will be no personal life of them with never ending late nights schedules, missed weekends and no personal time.
+Description: People usually think that once you got a job then there will be no personal life of them with never ending late nights schedules, missed weekends and no personal time.
 Some roles are demanding while many companies are doing the initiative to encourage work balance by flexible hours, work from home, wellness programs and remote jobs.
-Everything depends upon how you set your boundaries, prepare time management and choosing the right workplace.
+Everything depends upon how you set your boundaries, prepare time management and choose the right workplace.

 2. Career Growth